quintilesims/layer0/docs-src/docs/guides/walkthrough.md

 `${<resource_type>.<resource_identifier>.<property>}`

 And that's about all you need to be able to understand the file!
+You can follow [this link](/reference/terraform-plugin/) to learn more about Layer0 resources in Terraform.

 ---